VolleyIndustries/readme/guidelines.md

 ##Request Guidelines
 Follow these guidelines to make it easy for others to help you on Volley when you create a request.
-For more information about how to act on Volley, read [Volley Etiquette](https://github.com/VolleyIndustries/readme/blob/master/etiquette.md)

 1. **Focus on a single problem.**
 Limit each request to one specific challenge, not two or three.
 Mention the experience or skills of the ideal person replying to your request.